Prime-Holding/rx_bloc/examples/counter/README.md

 ![](rx-counter-example.gif)

+## Handled states

+ * **Handling error state**
+    - As soon as users reach the min/max possible count they will be presented with an informative snack bar.
+ * **Handling loading state**
+    - While the API request is executing the action buttons will be disabled and a loading indicator will appear so that the user will know that something is happening
+ * **Handling success state**
+    - The count will be updated only if the API returns a success response as the widget responsible for showing the counter will not be rebuilt in case of loading or error, but just the success state.

 ## Articles
 Follow up the 3 part article guide that explains how we achieve this step by step
 - [Introducing rx_bloc ecosystem: Part 1](https://medium.com/@georgi.stanev/3cc5f4fff14e)